dotnet/templating/README.md

     // an argument.
     Console.ReadLine();
 }
+// Set breakpoint...
 ```
 - Execute the following keyboard shortcut - `ctrl + alt + p`.
 - This will open up a dialog that allows you to search for the **dotnet-new3.exe** process.
 - Locate the desired process, select it and hit the **Attach** button.

-Now that you have a debug session attached to your properly configured `dotnet new3` session, head back to your command line and hit `enter`.
-This will trigger `Console.Readline()` to execute and your proceeding breakpoint to execute inside of Visual Studio.
+Now that you have a debug session attached to your properly configured `dotnet new3` session, head back to the command line and hit `enter`.
+This will trigger `Console.Readline()` to execute and your proceeding breakpoint to be hit inside of Visual Studio.

 # Installing templates